Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Atlas Design Decisions

 \section{Atlas Design Decisions}

-The design process outlined above informed the UK Co-Benefits Atlas.
-We outline its features alongside related design decisions---highlighting the rationales and un-realized directions behind a seemingly `simple-looking' surface.
-These features evolved over a set of intermediary versions of the atlas, alongside 8 design workshops and reflection meetings.
-Consequently, our discussion captures not only what has been resolved, but also the uncertainties they included.
+The workshops yielded a range of specifications about (i) potential audience groups and their professional profiles, (ii) their high-level goals and (iii) potential tasks for the atlas to support (\cref{tab:tasks}).
+Although not exhaustive, this list offers a useful starting point for identifying the diverse needs the atlas might support.
+In this section, we present the features and design rationales of the UK Co-Benefits Atlas, informed by these findings.
+In addition to the workshops, these decisions evolved through a series of intermediary atlas iterations and reflection meetings (\cref{fig:project-overview}).
+We describe not only features that were ultimately included in the atlas, but also their alternatives and unrealized directions.

-A central concept in a visualization atlas is the \textit{page} which (e.g., in the form of a web page) includes information about a specific data element or feature of the atlas~\cite{wang_visualization_2025}.
-The UK Co-Benefits Atlas has the following pages: 11 Co-benefits report pages (\cref{fig:atlas-pages}-A), each providing all the data available for the respective co-benefit, 382 local authority report pages showing data about city-sizes communities (e.g., City of Edinburgh) (\cref{fig:atlas-pages}-B); 17 socio-economic factor report pages (e.g,. unemployment rate, number of cars per household).
+Prior work identifies the \textit{page} as one of several key design dimensions of visualization atlases~\cite{wang_visualization_2025}.
+In this context, a page (in the form of a web page) presents information about a specific data element or feature of the atlas.
+We introduce the UK Co-Benefits Atlas features by its landing page and a set of content pages that include 11 Co-benefits report pages (\cref{fig:atlas-pages}-A), each providing all the data available for the respective co-benefit, 382 local authority report pages showing data about city-sized communities (e.g., City of Edinburgh) (\cref{fig:atlas-pages}-B); 17 socio-economic factor report pages (e.g., unemployment rate, number of cars per household).
 The Atlas also features a landing page, an interactive map with all 46,426 Data Zones, a data story page, and a methodology page.
 Each report page features between 5-20 individual visualizations with titles and brief explanations.
 Pages are linked where necessary, e.g., to socio-economic factor and co-benefits pages through clickable text and visual marks, and to other local authorities and Data Zones via an interactive map~(\cref{fig:atlas-pages}-C).

 We also discussed additional page types that would support more specific tasks, such as temporal pages focusing on individual years and comparison pages between Data Zones and co-benefits \jumpto{W2}.
 We did not pursue these ideas due to the additional complexity they would introduce for navigation and the landing page (see below).
 However, these concepts highlight the potential of an atlas as a collection of pages dedicated to specific tasks (e.g., overview, analytics, explanation).
 Below, we detail the page types ultimately included in the atlas.